bahtiyartan/troia/docs/35StringManipulations.rst

 Delimiter is an optinal parameter; if it is not specified newline (linefeed, \n) character is used and main string is splitted into lines.

+The sample below tries to calculate length of each line.

 ::

 	OBJECT: